-There is fantastic software available that can help you get up and running with your online course business quicker than ever.
-But, contrary to a popular saying – the best things in life aren’t always free.
+There is fantastic software available that can help you get up and running your online course business quicker than ever.
+But, contrary to a popular saying – the best things in life, unfortunately, aren’t always free.
 You will have to spend some money to get your hands on the top software in this field.

-But, let’s remember that there’s another popular saying – “time is money”.
-If you consider this true, then spending some money on high-quality online course software becomes a no-brainer.
-After all, why waste hundreds of hours on creating the back-end for your course by yourself, while you could do it in minutes with the help of tried-and-tested software?
+But let’s remember that there’s another popular saying – “time is money.”
+If you consider this accurate, then spending some money on high-quality online course software becomes a no-brainer.
+After all, why waste hundreds of hours creating the back end for your course yourself when you could do it in minutes with the help of tried-and-tested software?

-As for our favorites, we already have a separate full-sized article on the best online course software, so we’ll just give you a short overview of our #1 favorite in this article.
+As for our favorites, we already have a separate full-sized article on the best online course software, so we’ll just give you a short overview of our top picks.

-In short, we recommend iSpring Suite as your course authoring software if you have a Windows operating system.
-The iSpring Suite is a course authoring toolkit based on Microsoft PowerPoint and it has an intuitive interface, a nearly non-existent learning curve, a one-of-a-kind support team, and last but not least: a very cost-effective price.
+For those creating standalone courses for use on other platforms (or for internal corporate use), iSpring Suite is our primary recommendation (and if you have a Windows operating system).
+The iSpring Suite is a course authoring toolkit based on Microsoft PowerPoint (note that it requires you to use the Windows operating system).
+It has an intuitive interface, a nearly non-existent learning curve, a one-of-a-kind support team, and, last but not least: a very cost-effective price.

-An iSpring Suite subscription includes software for creating quizzes, simulating dialogue trees, recording and editing audio-video, and more.
-If you spend a little extra, you even get access to a cloud service and 100 daily downloads in iSpring’s massive content library.
+An iSpring Suite subscription includes software for creating quizzes, simulating dialogue trees, recording and editing audio and video, and more.
+If you spend a little extra, you can access a cloud service and 100 daily downloads in iSpring’s massive content library.
 This library includes tens of thousands of online course authoring assets, including pre-made presentation templates, characters, backgrounds, and more.